miyanyan/mathplot/README.build.mac.md

 #### glfw3

-The modern OpenGL code in morphologica requires the GL-window managing library GLFW3.
-Compile it like
+The modern OpenGL code in mathplot requires the GL-window managing library GLFW3.
+Compile it like this:
-this:

 ```
 cd ~/src